firbolg/LC_ORCID/episodes/03-configure-ORCID.md

 Method 2: Through DataCite

 1. Go to DataCite Profiles (https://profiles.datacite.org/)
 2. Sign in with Globus.
-Select Indiana University
+Select your institution, or sign in with your ORCID.
-3. Go to Settings.
-Click on your name to access menu
+3. Go to Settings (click on your name to access Settings menu).
+4. Click "Get ORCID Token" button (your screen should then refresh and this button will be relabeled as "Delete ORCID Token")
+5. Confirm that in the Settings menu that after "Auto-Update" you see the words "is enabled" (if not click on the "Update" button and tick the "Auto-Update is enabled" box)

 ::::::::::::::::::::::::::::::::::::::::::::::::